libhal-google/libhal/README.md

     - Example: `#include <libhal/adc/interface.hpp>`
     - Example: `#include <libhal/dac/interface.hpp>`
-5. Any files associated/extending a particular interface will reside in that interfaces directory such as soft drivers or utilities.
+5. Any files associated/extending a particular interface will reside in that interface's directory such as soft drivers or utilities.
-6. Any hardware/interface files that extend to multiple interfaces will be placed in one interface directories.
+6. Any hardware/interface files that extend to multiple interfaces will be placed in one interface directory.
 The choice should be the directory that makes the most sense, but this can be very arbitrary.
     - Example: `#include <libhal/input_pin/pin_resistor.hpp>`, this file
       could be in `output_pin` or `interrupt_pin` but `input_pin` seems like the